 Now that you know the many different types of compensation, how can you make compensation management a more efficient process?

 Easily track time to make payroll more efficient and improve compensation transparency.
 No more issues like time theft or buddy punching!

 Based on the information provided so far, it is clear that companies from various industries can benefit from using the latest technology to help make employee compensation easier.
 Connecteam is an ideal solution for companies looking to streamline their compensation processes.

 Easy time tracking: Ensure automated and accurate compensation for your employees.
-Use the time clock to track and manage your worker’s hours, avoid time theft and make payroll processes more accurate and efficient.
+Use the time clock to track and manage your worker’s hours, avoid time theft and make payroll processes more accurate and efficient (including easy timesheet export to Connecteam’s Quickbooks Online and Gusto integration).
 All forms of compensation are accounted for, including hourly wages, overtime, and double time.

 Internal Communication: According to the Chicago Tribune, nearly a third of workers have had no communication with superiors about their compensation, and over half have only discussed it a couple of times.
 Transparency about all business-related matters, especially compensation, can only be beneficial for all parties.
 With Connecteam, improve internal communication about compensation through a variety of features, including 1:1 chats and updates.

 Checklists/forms/reports: Digitize all paperwork such as expense reimbursement forms to automate information flow and make day-to-day operations more efficient.

 Digitized Workflows: Managers can send read and sign forms, so that employees can approve any necessary adjustments to their compensation plan.